Webinate/mantle/readme.md

 curl -o- https://raw.githubusercontent.com/MKHenson/modepress/dev/install-script-dev.sh | bash
 ```

 This downloads the latest modepress project into the current folder.
-There are two sub-folders, one named server and one named admin.
-The server folder holds the modepress server code and the admin holds a front-end app to administrate the server.

-5) Install the server dependencies, and build the server source code
+5) Install the dependencies, and build the source code

 ```
-cd server
 npm install
 gulp install
-gulp build-all
+gulp build
 ```

-After you call the build-all task, a dist folder is created within the server folder.
+After you call the build task, a dist folder is created.
 This represents your distribution folder.
 You still need to install the dependencies for this folder, so go into it and do an npm install

  ```